is a cooking/reality show airing on TLC. It follows events at Carlo's Bakery in Hoboken, New Jersey

 - Cross Over: With Say Yes To The Dress, when Buddy and Lisa decided to renew their wedding vows for their 10th anniversary.

-- Daddy's Girl: Sophia.
+- Daddy's Girl: Sofia.
 She successfully twists Buddy's arm, and - despite his own objections - he makes her a Disney Princess cake for her sixth birthday.

 - Delicious Distraction: Buddy made a giant cookie cake as an homage to Cookie Monster.
 He did it out of love.
 The fact that it kept Cookie away from Buddy's main project (a Sesame Street cake) was an added bonus.